AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Intro_Web_APIs/README.md

 * JavaScript -- A high-level scripting language built into browser that allows you to implement functionality on web pages/apps.
 Note that JavaScript is also available in other programming environments, such as [Node](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Server-Side_Website_Programming/Express_Web_Framework/Express_Node_Intro#expressnode-introduction).

-* Browser APIs -- Constructs built into the browser that sits on top of the JavaScript language and allows you to implement functionality in more easily.
+* Browser APIs -- Constructs built into the browser that sit on top of the JavaScript language and allow you to implement functionality more easily.

-* Third-party APIs -- Constructs built into third-party platforms (e.g. Twitter, Facebook) that allow you to use some of those platform's functionality in your own web pages (for example, display your latest tweets on your web page).
+* Third-party APIs -- Constructs built into third-party platforms (e.g. Twitter, Facebook) that allow you to use some of those platforms' functionality in your own web pages (for example, display your latest tweets on your web page).

 * JavaScript libraries -- Usually one or more JavaScript files containing [custom functions](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_Building_Blocks/Functions#functions----reusable-blocks-of-code) that you can attach to your web page to speed up or enable writing common functionality.
 Examples include jQuery, Mootools, and React.